Matrix vs. Telegram

 Feature Telegram Matrix

-Registration Requires phone number.
+Registration Requires phone number or purchasing so called “anonymous numbers” to be used in place of phone number.
 Phone number is usually optional.
 Depending on homeserver, email is commonly required.
 There is usually no human check after registration.

 Username Users are identified by phone number or username (if set up, 5~32 alphanumeric characters) to fellow users, and user IDs (around 9~10 digits) for programming purposes.
 A display name can be added (no limit).
 Users are identified by their MXID (eg. @alice:example.com), composed of the username (must be ASCII characters, upper case letters are not allowed) and the server name (not exceeding 255 characters when combined, including the introducing at symbol and the colon separating the parts).
 A display name can be optionally added (up to ~65200 bytes)1.